 People act as group censors.
 This job may be formal or informal.
 They circulate in the organization.
 These individuals discourage or hide problematic sources and information from members and the group(s).
 They inform the leadership of members who may be questioning the boundaries of thought/belief.

 Lead members to believe that everyone in the group is in total agreement.
 Public demonstrations and examples use group hypnosis to align members.

 Social Group Psychological Pressure

-In order to ensure compliance, groupthink requires members to attend frequent meetings.
+To ensure compliance, groupthink requires members to attend frequent meetings.
 Here the leader repeats and reinforces the edicts of belief and boundaries.
-No matter what superficial reason for the meeting, they always circle back to reinforce the underlying themes above.
+No matter the superficial reason for the meeting, they always circle back to reinforce the underlying themes.